 Genetics

-What habits do unintentionally damage children’s teeth?
+What habits do unieionally damage children’s teeth?

-- If the pacifier is used properly and in limited interval, it is okay.
+- If the pacifier is used properly and in limited ierval, it is okay.
 But if the child uses it up to an old age, the jaw growth pattern and how to teeth are affected.

 - Children who are accustomed to chewing pencils, toys or bottles are more likely to have tooth fractures or fractures.